-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 Sometimes, communities tell scary stories or myths to children to make them behave.
 For example, Elf on a Shelf was created to remind children to behave during the Christmas season.

-Research and summarize an existing myth that is told to get children to behave.
-Analyze the details of the story or myth that make it most effective in encouraging good behavior.
-Determine the advantages and disadvantages of using popular myths as a way to get children to follow rules?
+Summarize and analyze an existing myth as your research, then design your concept and create a proposal.
+Begin by summarizing a story or myth that is told to get children to behave.
+Analyze the details of the story or myth that make it most effective in encouraging good behavior?
+Determine what the advantages and disadvantages of using popular myths as a way to get children to follow rules?

-Design a concept for a new myth or story that you think would be effective for getting children to behave for families and communities to use.
-Create a multimedia promotion for your new myth or story.
+Design a concept for a new myth or story that you think would be effective for families and communities to use and create a multimedia promotion for your new myth or story.